SciandraLore-SCT/Fotogrammetrie/README.md

 # Photogrammetry

 An html page for viewing .glb files with textures
-A standalone program featured in python
+A standalone program featured in python for any devices

 # Limitations and issues